 What do curry leaves taste like?

 Curry leaves have a characteristic flavor, though it is sort of difficult to define the actual taste it can be compared to citrus, anise, or lemongrass.
 Once cooked, they impart a sharp bite and a nutty aroma.
-A host of Indian snacks and entree dishes are tempered with curry leaves.
+A host of Indian snacks such as Poha Chivda, Murmura Chivda, and main dishes are tempered with curry leaves.

-Unlike bay leaves, you do not need to pick out the curry leaves from your food.
-Chopping them up helps someone like me who grew up picking them out, to instead eat them as they are packed with vitamins, minerals, and anti-oxidants.
+Unlike bay leaves, there's no need to remove curry leaves from your dish.
+Chopping them up makes it easier for someone like me, who grew up picking them out, to enjoy them fully and savor their flavor.

 Myth buster